LESFMIP-sprint/sprint-info/docs/setup.md

     2. Join the appropriate channels on the CANARI Slack workspace, all channels relevant to the sprint will be prefaced with the word 'sprint'.
 There are channels setup where you can get help for the sprint which will be monitored, they will be labeled starting 'sprint-help'.

     3. Feel free to add channels to help collaborate your analysis during the sprint and make sure to label them with 'sprint'.
-Slack channels from the previous sprint will still be available and you are welcome to continue to use these.

 3. JASMIN - keep in mind it might take a few days to get your accounts approved